heimrichhannot/pdf-creator/README.md

   - if you want to use master templates in TCPDF, you also need FPDI:
     `"setasign/fpdi": "^2.3"`

+If you're using [Contao](https://contao.org/), you could try the [PDF Creator Bundle](https://github.com/heimrichhannot/contao-pdf-creator-bundle), which is based on this library.

 ### Use callback for custom adjustments

 Due the high level approach not all specific library functionality could be supported.
 To add specific configuration, you use the callback mechanism comes with this api.